 Bean and Cheese Quesadillas

-- 1 cup shredded Mexican cheese blend
+- ½ cup Mexican blend shredded cheese

-- Heat the olive oil in a large skillet over medium-high heat.
-Add the quesadillas to the skillet without overlapping them, cook uncovered 1 to 2 minutes per side until the cheese melts and the wonton becomes crispy.
+- Heat 1 tablespoon olive oil in a large skillet over medium-high heat.
+Add the onions and cook until soft and translucent, about 3-4 minutes.

 - Add the jalapeño peppers, black beans and taco seasoning, and cook until warmed through, mashing the beans with the back of a spatula, for 2 more minutes.

 - Place the mini tortillas on a grill pan heated with the remaining tablespoon of olive oil.
 Divide the mixture into half of each of the mini tortillas.
 Add cheese on top and fold the tortillas over.